 As you ease into retirement, you may want to reduce your work hours and move to part-time work.
 With a TTR Pension, you can draw on your super savings to help top up the difference in your take-home pay and maintain your lifestyle.

 Add extra to your super in the years before you retire

 While you’re working and your super account remains open, you can continue to receive employer contributions to your super.
-You can increase your salary sacrifice contributions (up to your contributions cap) to give your super a boost before you retire, and then draw payments from your TTR Pension to top up your take-home pay.
+You can increase your salary sacrifice contributions (up to your contributions cap of $25,000) to give your super a boost before you retire, and then draw payments from your TTR Pension to top up your take-home pay.

 Setting up a pension is easy and we’re here to help if you have any questions.

 You transfer money from your Super account into a TTR Pension account.
 Your MTAA Super accumulation account will stay open as long as you maintain a balance of at least $1,000.